-27 Ministry of Children's Services.
-Well-being and Resiliency: A Framework for Supporting Safe and Healthy Children and Families.
-Alberta, Canada: Government of Alberta; 2019.

-Calgary Mental Health and Addiction Community Strategy and Action Plan;28 and Boys and Girls Clubs Big Brothers Big Sisters Strategic Directions.29 There is growing interest expressed from a range of provincial ministries to include natural supports approaches in their work and policies.
+Natural supports are gaining multi-sectoral traction within Alberta.
+To date, natural supports are included in provincial and municipal documents, such as Government of Alberta Children's Services Well-being and Resiliency: A Framework for Supporting Safe and Healthy Children and Families; City of Calgary Mental Health and Addiction Community Strategy and Action Plan; and Boys and Girls Clubs Big Brothers Big Sisters' Middle Years Out of School Time Natural Supports Policy and Practice Framework.
+There is growing interest expressed from a range of provincial ministries to include natural supports approaches in their work and policies.
 Several community organizations are also currently considering initiation of social snacking campaigns.
 However, in order to more intentionally build naturally supportive communities to "build back better" post-pandemic, more policy uptake is needed.
 Below are policy options for provincial and federal government to help build more supportive connections and communities.

-Policy options for provincial government
+Policy options for the provincial government

-- Policy leaders at all levels of government enable the implementation of natural supports approaches. - Embed the concept and language of natural supports in overarching Government of Alberta policy frameworks/business plans. - Develop measures, i.e., outcomes and indicators (see box below for examples),30 to guide and support communities in the development of strategies to advance natural supports.
-This should include specific measures for children, youth, and their families. - Develop policy(s) to reduce the risks and barriers to service delivery and charitable organizations that engage with champions and volunteers to augment funded staff in programs that build natural supports.
+- Policy leaders at all levels of government enable the implementation of natural supports approaches. - Embed the concept and language of natural supports in overarching Government of Alberta policy frameworks/business plans. - Develop measures, i.e., outcomes and indicators (see box below for examples), to guide and support communities in the development of strategies to advance natural supports.
+This should include specific measures for children, youth, and their families.